MAP IT

 04

-You can also down that half-smoke at Nationals Park, where MLB's Washington Nationals play ball.
+You can start with another half-smoke at Nationals Park, where MLB's Washington Nationals play ball.
 Or, you can catch a Wizards or Capitals game to see NBA or NHL action at Capital One Arena.
 Audi Field hosts DC United (MLS), Washington Spirit (NWSL), DC Defenders (XFL/UFL) and DC Power (USLS).
 And there are even more pro and college sports to check out.

 05